Elephant Herds: The Power of Moms Working Together

 And I realized something: We’ve lost this.

 We used to have it.
 Community.
 Women standing together.
-But over time, life chipped away at it, and COVID was the final nail in the coffin.
+But over time, life and busyness chipped away at it, and COVID was the final nail in the coffin.

 We were already hanging on by our fingertips, trying to hold onto friendships, making do with surface-level connection, drowning in busyness.
 And then—lockdown.
 Isolation.
-It became easier to stay in our little worlds, to scroll instead of reach out, and to let friendships fade than to fight for them.
+It became easier to stay in our little worlds, to scroll instead of reach out, and to let friendships fade.

 And it’s not just us.
 Our kids are struggling, too.